Photography Competition

 - The photographs you send us could zoom in on a subject in extreme close-up using macro-photography, or show a wider perspective on land, underwater or even from above.

-We are inviting all amateur photographers to send us up to three photographs that you have taken, to help you tell us your chosen story of the importance of Restoring Biodiversity and Habitat.
+We invited all amateur photographers to send us up to three photographs that you have taken, to help you tell us your chosen story of the importance of Restoring Biodiversity and Habitat.

 You can download a poster about our Photography Competition if you would like to share details about this with any amateur photographers you know.

-The Photographer of the Year (18 and over) winner's prize will be £1,000 and the Young Photographer of the Year (under 18) winner's prize will be £500.
+The Photographer of the Year (18 and over) winner's prize was £1,000 and the Young Photographer of the Year (under 18) winner's prize was £500.

 _extend-1500.jpg)